Scraping Airbnb listing data with Python

 print(f"Data has been exported to {csv_file_path}")

-Here is a complete code we used for this tutorial:
+Here is a complete python code to scrape airbnb we used for this tutorial:

 from seleniumwire import webdriver